RobTillaart/I2C_SCANNER/README.md

 #### Scanning

 - **uint16_t ping(uint8_t address, uint16_t count = 1)** Tries to make contact with I2C address.
-Returns number of successful contacts.
+Returns the number of successful "contacts / connections" with the address.
 Typical number of retries is 1..5, however one can also do a long test up to 65535 retries.
-Can be used for endurance test / diagnosis.
+Can be used for endurance test / diagnosis of responsiveness.
 Note the function does not call **yield()** intern so use with care.
 Note that when count is large, the function call will block for a long time.
-Better to do a loop of e.g. 100 retries at a time.
+Better use a loop of e.g. 100 retries at a time.
 - **int diag(uint8_t address)** Tries to make contact with I2C address.
-Returns Wire status code 0 == OK, others might depend on platform used.
+Returns Wire status code 0 == OK, other return values might depend on platform used.
 - **int32_t pingTime(uint8_t address)** Tries to make contact with I2C address.
 Returns time used in micros.
-Returns minus time (<0) if failed to contact.
+Returns a negative time (< 0) if failed to contact.
 - **uint8_t count(uint8_t start = 0, uint8_t end = 127)** pings address range.
 Includes start and end address too.
 Returns the number of addresses found.